-To encourage businesses to locate in Manhattan above 96th Street, the Bronx, Brooklyn, Oueens and Staten Island.
+To encourage businesses to locate in Manhattan above 96th Street (or in the mid-town Special Garment Center District), the Bronx, Brooklyn, Queens and Staten Island.

 This program, originally enacted in 1995, was extended and amended in 2000 as part of the City's Commercial Expansion Program.
 The program provides a real estate tax reduction for space that has been leased (new, renewal or expansion lease) for commercial, office or industrial purposes within Expansion areas -- all manufacturing districts and most commercial areas outside of Manhattan's central business districts.
 The tax abatement is passed through to the tenant as a reduction in rent.
 The program excludes any space occupied or used for retail, hotel or residential purposes.